 Reviewed by health expert Sally Russell, MN, CMSRN, CNE

-Best Heart Rate Monitors for Seniors
+Best Fitness Tracker for Seniors

 This device is part smartwatch and part fitness tracker.
 If you want a simple way to track your health or help a loved one do the same, it’s a versatile and high-tech choice.